 Because rapidly growing, large, and laminar in appearance by x ray, struvite stones will make themselves apparent over time.
 But larger size means more complex surgery, and perhaps kidney injury or even sepsis from stone infection.
+So early detection matters.

 New Uric Acid

 People age, gain weight, develop diabetes and with this urine pH falls.
 Treatment with alkali that might have stopped uric acid production begins late, when rapid stone growth or large stone size makes uric acid come to mind.
 But large means harder to dissolve, perhaps impossible.
 That means surgery.
 Early detection of uric acid in stones can save future surgery.